TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyexpat.rst

 .. attribute:: xmlparser.specified_attributes

-   If set to a non-zero integer, the parser will report only those attributes which were specified in the document instance and not those which were derived from attribute declarations.
-Applications which set this need to be especially careful to use what additional information is available from the declarations as needed to comply with the standards for the behavior of XML processors.
+   If set to a non-zero integer, the parser will report only those attributes which were specified in the document instance and not those which were derived kutoka attribute declarations.
+Applications which set this need to be especially careful to use what additional information is available kutoka the declarations as needed to comply with the standards for the behavior of XML processors.
 By default, this attribute is false; it may be changed at any time.